 Problem Statement

-The problem is the relationship between spiritual rest and the need for recovery from work among adjunct faculty in online higher education institutions is unknown (citation).
+The problem is adjunct faculty in online higher education institutions experience a high need for recovery from work and lack adequate spiritual rest ().

 Purpose Statement

 The purpose of this study is to examine the relationship between spiritual rest and the need for recovery from work among adjunct faculty in online higher education institutions.